Trust & reliability

 Backups that actually restore

-Mail and account data are backed up nightly (7 daily + 4 weekly snapshots kept), and independently copied off-site every day — encrypted and deduplicated — to separate infrastructure in the EU (7 daily, 4 weekly, 6 monthly).
-Backups you never restore are a rumor, so we run restore drills against the off-site copies; the most recent full drill passed in July 2026.
+Mail and account data are backed up nightly (7 daily + 4 weekly snapshots kept), and independently copied off-site every day, encrypted and deduplicated, to separate infrastructure in the EU (7 daily, 4 weekly, 6 monthly).
+Backups you never restore are a rumor, so we run restore drills automatically, every quarter: the newest backup is restored into a scratch database and its contents checked.
+The most recent drill passed in July 2026.

 An open, audited engine